 We got up early and got ready.
-We checked-out of the Pearl Hotel Yaesu and walked to Tokyo Station.
+We checked out of the Pearl Hotel Yaesu and walked to Tokyo Station.
 Our journey today would take us from Tokyo in Honshū to Hakodate in Hokkaidō.
-We used our Japan Rail Pass 🔗 and had made seat reservations on Hayabusa 1 service from Tokyo to Shin-Hakodate-Hokuto and after that we would take the Hakodate Liner to Hakodate.
+We used our Japan Rail Pass 🔗 and had made seat reservations on the Hayabusa 1 service from Tokyo to Shin-Hakodate-Hokuto; after that, we would take the Hakodate Liner to Hakodate.

 We were looking forward to our first journey on the Shinkansen.
-When we reached Tokyo Station we saw lines drawn on the platforms for First and Second Class passengers to organize the boarding process.
-The passengers in the Second Class line would wait till all passengers in the First Class line had boarded.
-While we waited for our train, we saw the E7/W7 Series with E2 Series Shinkansen trainsets.
+When we reached Tokyo Station, we saw lines drawn on the platforms for First and Second Class passengers to organize the boarding process.
+The passengers in the Second Class line would wait until all passengers in the First Class line had boarded.
+While we waited for our train, we saw the E7/W7 Series along with E2 Series Shinkansen trainsets.

-The Hayabusa 1 service from Tokyo to ran on the Tōhoku Shinkansen line till Shin-Aomori and then on the Hokkaidō Shinkansen line till Shin-Hakodate-Hokuto.
-It was operated by E5/H5 Series Shinkansen trainset.
+The Hayabusa 1 service from Tokyo ran on the Tōhoku Shinkansen line until Shin-Aomori and then on the Hokkaidō Shinkansen line until Shin-Hakodate-Hokuto.
+It was operated by an E5/H5 Series Shinkansen trainset.

 We boarded and took our assigned seats.
-There was enough room behind the last row of seats for our bags (one medium side and one small size suitcase).
+There was enough room behind the last row of seats for our bags (one medium-sized and one small-sized suitcase).
 The seats were spacious and comfortable compared to airplane seats.
-We tried to catch up on our sleep on the train as we had got up very early in the morning.
-The train sped through the Tōhoku region of Honshū and it was nice to see the countryside go by.
+We tried to catch up on our sleep on the train since we had gotten up very early in the morning.
+The train sped through the Tōhoku region of Honshū, and it was nice to see the countryside go by.

-We covered a total distance of 862.5 kms in 4 hour 25 minutes with average speed of 195.28 kmph.
-After reaching Shin-Hakodate-Hokuto we switched to another platform to board the Hakodate Liner for the short trip to Hakodate.
+We covered a total distance of 862.5 km in 4 hours 25 minutes with an average speed of 195.28 km/h.
+After reaching Shin-Hakodate-Hokuto, we switched to another platform to board the Hakodate Liner for the short trip to Hakodate.

-After reaching Hakodate Station we walked out and headed to Hotel Kikuya where we were booked.
-When we arrived around noon it was still early for check-in so we left our bags at the front desk and headed out to spend the day in Hakodate.
-We chose this place because its location: it was about a five minute walk from Hakodate Station and the Hakodate Morning Market was only two minutes away; that made commuting easy.
-As with every place we visited in Japan, we were going to be out all day and just needed a place to sleep at night so it didn’t have to be fancy.
+After reaching Hakodate Station, we walked out and headed to Hotel Kikuya, where we were booked.
+When we arrived around noon, it was still too early for check-in, so we left our bags at the front desk and headed out to spend the day in Hakodate.
+We chose this place because of its location: it was about a five-minute walk from Hakodate Station, and the Hakodate Morning Market was only two minutes away; that made commuting easy.
+As with every place we visited in Japan, we were going to be out all day and just needed a place to sleep at night, so it didn’t have to be fancy.

 We found a nice little place close by for lunch, Ramen Tutuiken.
 We were skeptical at first, but the food turned out to be fantastic.
 I would definitely recommend this place if you are in Hakodate.

-After lunch we bought the Hakodate Bus and Tram One-Day Pass (¥1000 per person) and took the tram from Hakodate-Eki-Mae to Yunokawa-Onsen stop for the Yunokawa Hot Spring Footbath Retreat.
-This is a free Ashiyu (a Japanese public foot bath) where people can bathe their feet in natural hot spring water.
+After lunch, we bought the Hakodate Bus and Tram One-Day Pass (¥1000 per person) and took the tram from Hakodate-Eki-Mae to Yunokawa-Onsen stop for the Yunokawa Hot Spring Footbath Retreat.
+This is a free Ashiyu (a Japanese public footbath) where people can bathe their feet in natural hot spring water.
 After all the walking we had done in Tokyo the previous day, this felt good.
-As we soaked our feet in for a while it was nice to see that this was not a tourist-only place and locals were also relaxing here.
+As we soaked our feet for a while, it was nice to see that this was not a tourist-only place and that locals were also relaxing here.

-From there we walked up to see the Hachiman-Zaka Slope, a tree lined road sloping from the foot of Mt.
-Hakodate towards the water front with a nice view of the bay and harbour.
-It was quite a steep walk uphill but the view from the top was great.
+From there, we walked up to see the Hachiman-Zaka Slope, a tree-lined road sloping from the foot of Mt.
+Hakodate towards the waterfront with a nice view of the bay and harbor.
+It was quite a steep walk uphill, but the view from the top was great.

-We hadn’t seen to many tourists during the day and but this place was packed.
+We hadn’t seen too many tourists during the day, but this place was packed.
 From what we could tell, there were locals and visitors, mostly from Asia (our guess was China and South Korea).
-After spending some time there we decide to head back down before the bus and the road got crowded.
+After spending some time there, we decided to head back down before the bus and the road got crowded.
 We bought some souvenirs at the store there and then took the Hakodate Mountain Climbing Bus back down to the JR Hakodate Station.
-We walked along the tram line towards the Matsukaze-Cho stop and there were lots of restaurants there.
+We walked along the tram line towards the Matsukaze-Cho stop and found lots of restaurants there.
 We finally decided on Yondaime Ramen for dinner.

-We walked back to the hotel, picked up our bags and got our room.
-The room was small.
-A bed, a desk and barely enough space to walk around it.
+We walked back to the hotel, picked up our bags, and got our room.
+The room was small: a bed, a desk, and barely enough space to walk around it.
 The bathroom was compact but had everything that was needed.
-Our room window has a nice view of Mt.
+Our room window had a nice view of Mt.
 Hakodate.

 🚍 Hakodate Bus and Tram One-Day Pass